-Although there are areas at Cornell where people work that could be considered hazardous, Cornell’s main campus has no legal requirements to have first aid kits in work spaces within the campus buildings.
-This reasoning is addressed by OSHA (29 CFR 1910.151) and cited in the ANSI standard (Z308.1-1998) that states if medical attention can be reached within a reasonable time, or distance, to rely on the professionals and make that part of an emergency plan.
-Cornell’s EH&S department has fully training emergency responders on call 24 hours a day, 7 days a week.
+Individual departments and units are not required to maintain first aid kits in work spaces within the campus buildings.
+As indicated in OSHA (29 CFR 1910.151) and cited in the ANSI standard (ANSI Z308.1-2003) if medical attention can be reached within a reasonable time, or distance, to rely on the professionals and make that part of an emergency plan.
+Cornell’s EHS department has fully trained emergency responders on call 24 hours a day, 7 days a week in Ithaca Campus.
 Injured personnel are encouraged to take advantage of this service by calling 911 from a campus phone or 607-255-1111 from a cell phone.

 If you choose to have a first aid kit in your work space, then there are some additional requirements to address.
-There has to be the appropriate items in the kit to mediate an injury that could happen in your work area.
+The first aid content list should be viewed mainly as a starting point for an organization’s first aid kit, as many workplaces have job-specific risks that should be addressed on a case-by-case basis with the addition of products necessary to meet those unique needs.
 There needs to be a responsible person in your work space that is trained - with their contact information posted on the kit.
 The kit should be maintained and complete at all times.
 An Injury/Illness Exposure Reporting should be completed when a first aid kit is used due to an injury/illness in a Cornell University laboratory.

 The ANSI Standard lists the following minimum fill requirements for a first aid kit: